US: More threats, more desperate refugees as climate warms | Science-Environment

 - United States

-Biden in February ordered his national security adviser to conduct the months-long study that included looking at the "options for protection and resettlement of individuals displaced directly or indirectly from climate change."
-As part of its push Thursday, the administration released its first national intelligence estimate on climate change.
-National intelligence estimates are benchmark documents created by U.S. intelligence agencies that are intended to inform decision-making and analysis across the government.
+“That's a huge signal from the U.S. government that our refugee and asylum system can protect people right now, which is important because there are thousands of climate displaced people already on the move, including those showing up at the U.S. border,” Francis said.

+It's imperative the report turn into legislation that allows climate refugees the ability to resettle in the United States, and not just result in another task force, others said.

-The estimate found a warming planet could increase geopolitical tensions particularly as poorer countries grapple with droughts, rising seas and other effects, while they wait for richer, higher-polluting countries to change their behavior.
-Climate change will "increasingly exacerbate risks to U.S. national security interests," according to the estimate.
-The estimate identified 11 countries of particular concern: Afghanistan, Colombia, Guatemala, Haiti, Honduras, India, Iraq, Myanmar, Nicaragua, North Korea, and Pakistan.
+Krish O'Mara Vignarajah, president of the Lutheran Immigration and Refugee Service, one of nine U.S. agencies working to resettle refugees, said action is needed because the current U.S. humanitarian protection system “wasn't engineered for cascading natural disasters, mass aridification or large swath of lands consumed by rising seas.''
+According to the separate intelligence assessment, a warming planet could increase geopolitical tensions particularly as poorer countries grapple with droughts, rising seas and other effects, while they wait for richer, higher-polluting countries to change their behavior.
+Climate change will “increasingly exacerbate risks to U.S. national security interests,” according to the estimate.
+The estimate identifies 11 countries of particular concern: Afghanistan, Colombia, Guatemala, Haiti, Honduras, India, Iraq, Myanmar, Nicaragua, North Korea and Pakistan.
 It also lists two regions of concern: Central Africa and small island states in the Pacific Ocean.
 Strains on land and water could push countries further toward conflict.
 In South Asia, much of Pakistan relies on surface water from rivers originating in India.
 The two countries are nuclear-armed rivals that have fought several wars since their founding in 1947.
 On India's other side, about 10% of Bangladesh's 160 million people already live in coastal areas vulnerable to rising seas and saltwater intrusion.
 Intelligence officials who spoke on condition of anonymity under agency rules said climate change could indirectly affect counterterrorism by pushing people seeking food and shelter to violent groups.

 The intelligence community needs more scientific expertise and to integrate climate change into its analysis of other countries, the officials said.